Beyoncé and all of her old/new industry friends deliver phenomenal performances in “The Lion King: The Gift.”

 27. SPIRIT (5/5)

-Just to sum it up for you guys: Jay-Z, Blue Ivy, Donald Glover, Pharrell Williams, Kendrick Lamar, Tierra Wack, Jessie Reyez, 070 Shake, Yemi Alade, Mr. Eazi, WizKid, St. Jhn, Shatta Wale (No, not DMV rapper Wale, Shatta Wale (SMH)), Moonchild Sanelly, Tiwa Savage and Tekno are all featured on this album.
-Some you heard clearly, while others you probably had to have Google by your side to figure out which song they were on.
-Whatever the case may be, everyone but Jessie Reyez put up very solid performances on this album, to me.
-But in the end of the day, the biggest artist in music right now, Beyoncé, was the star of this African-inspired/epic show, and to be honest with you, she didn’t disappoint.
-Not only was her vocal performances flawless on this album (Especially on songs like “BETTER,” “OTHERSIDE” and “SPIRIT”), but the balls she showed to dive nose-deep into authentic Afro-pop/fusion music was hella impressive, too.
-In my opinion, this displays to the world how fearless of an artist she is, in addition to the real admiration for the African culture she has ingrained in her soul (How she is able to dabble in another country’s culture and not sound like a culture-vulture is astonishing).
+Just to sum it up for you guys: Jay-Z, Blue Ivy, Donald Glover, Pharrell Williams, Kendrick Lamar, Tierra Wack, Jessie Reyez, 070 Shake, Yemi Alade, Mr. Eazi, WizKid, SAINt.
+JHN, Shatta Wale, Moonchild Sanelly, Tiwa Savage, and Tekno are all featured on The Lion King: The Gift.
+Some people you will clearly hear, while others, you will probably have to have Google by your side to figure out which song they were on.
+Whatever the case may be, everyone but Jessie Reyez put up very solid performances on the album, to me.
+But at the end of the day, the biggest artist in music right now, Beyoncé, was the star of this African-inspired/epic show.
+Not only was her vocal performances flawless (Especially on songs like “BETTER,” “OTHERSIDE” and “SPIRIT”), but the balls she showed to dive nose-deep into authentic Afro-pop music is hella impressive.
+In my opinion, this displays to the world how fearless of an artist she is, in addition to the real admiration for the African culture she has ingrained in her soul.
 Beyoncé, you officially deserve an honorary African card.

-Honestly, get the f**k up out my Nigerian trap house if you aren’t feeling this album!
-It’s way too cultural to ignore, and when it comes to its epic feel, I thought it was laced with too many chill-worthy moments.
+Honestly, get the f**k up out my Nigerian trap house if you aren’t feeling this The Lion King: The Gift album!
+It’s way too cultural and powerful to ignore.
 As for my review, if you thought it sucked, go ahead and eat expired palm oil, Jo!